keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

 Caveats
 -------

-Some notable limitations exist with these derived :class:`Validator`\s:
+Some notable limitations exist with derived dictionary :class:`Validator`\s:

 - the keys of the dictionaries must be strings
 - the keys must abide by the relevant attribute name restrictions for the classes
-- generic and custom types will usually require a custom :class:`Validator`
+- generic and custom types will often require a custom :class:`Validator`